“Vox populi, vox Dei” or “the voice of the people is the voice of God.”

 Some things to consider during and before execution:

-- Do you have the right tools for calling, texting, email campaigns?
+- Do you have the right tools for calling, texting, and email campaigns?
 Who is managing those tools?

 - Are your staff/volunteers trained on the tools you are using?